Main Rewards of the Clinical Pivot

 This creates constant stress.
 Because you don't have real inside information like budget limits, old tech issues, or office politics, your guess is almost always wrong.
 To a manager, your free advice is just annoying noise.
 It makes them waste mental energy correcting your wrong ideas, which makes them tired instead of interested.
 This is a bad career move that eventually ruins chances before you even get started.

 The only real fix is to focus on proving you fit based on evidence.
 You need to stop trying to be a doctor for a patient you've never met.
 Instead, show yourself as an expert who has solved things before.
-By changing from "guessing" to "matching past results," you talk about the exact fires you are an expert at putting out.
+When you switch from "guessing" to "matching past results," you talk about the exact fires you are an expert at putting out.
 This gets rid of the unnecessary stress and shows an immediate, logical fit.
+If you are still using a standard application, our guide to writing a cover letter that gets read covers the baseline before you try this method.

 Checking Your Interview Mistakes